-Required torms Financial aid to students is granted on the basis of need.
-So that need can be evaluated in a consistent way, students seeking aid are required to submit a Financial Aid Form (FAF or SAAC) to College Scholarship Service (CSS) by March 15.
+Required forms Financial aid to students is granted on the basis of need.
+So that need can be evaluated in a consistent way, students seeking aid are required to submit a Financial Aid Form (FAF) or Student Aid Application for California (SAAC) to College Scholarship Service (CSS) by March 15.
 The analysis of this form must be in the Student Aid Office file by May 1 in order to be considered for aid with the first group processed.
 Those whose files are complete after May 1 are considered for aid on the same basis but only as funds are available.
 The FAF or SAAC, together with information about the CSS need-analysis system, may be obtained from a high school guidance counselor or from this or any other university student aid office.